Pet Rehab Services & Caronavirus

 Pet Rehab Client Protocols for Covid-19

-Veterinary rehab services are considered essential, so while we are still open and able to serve you and your pet, we are taking prudent steps to protect you and your pet, using masks & gloves and disinfecting frequently.
+Veterinary rehab services are considered essential, so while we are still open and able to serve you and your pet, we are taking prudent steps to protect you, using masks & gloves and disinfecting frequently.
 We are also greeting patients and their owners one at a time outside and bringing in only the pet.
 We clean and disinfect between each patient.
 If you still have concerns, please email or call us.
 We will be happy to answer all your questions.

 Problems Helped With Pet Rehab Therapies: